digideskio/developer.fulcrumapp.com/_expressions/intro.md

 We have a [library of examples](/expressions/examples/) available for showcasing what you can do with calculation fields.
 Feel free to contribute your own examples by [submitting a pull request](https://github.com/fulcrumapp/developer.fulcrumapp.com/tree/gh-pages/_expression-examples).

+## Display Formats

+You must select a format for displaying the expression result.

+* **Text** - Use this for displaying text or unknown results.
+* **Number** - Use this only for displaying numeric results.
+* **Date** - Use this for displaying formatted date results.
+The result should be in the following format: `YYYY-MM-DD`.
+* **Currency** - Use this for displaying formatted currency results.
+The result should be a number and you'll need to select a specific currency.

 ## Debugging

 You can enable verbose error reporting in the app when building or troubleshooting complex expressions by setting `SHOWERRORS(true)`.
 Another useful way to interactively test expressions is to use the `eval()` function in combination with a text field and `INSPECT()`.
 This allows you to type in your code and immediately inspect how it is being evaluated.